 T.J.
-Pierce enters his fourth year as a pole vault/combined events coach for the Huskers after being promoted to an assistant position in 2013-14.
+Pierce enters his fifth year as the pole vault/combined events coach for the Huskers after being promoted to an assistant position in 2013-14.
 Prior to that he was the program’s director of operations for eight years from 2005-13 and previously served as an assistant recruiting coordinator from 1998-2000.

-In his three years guiding the pole vault and combined events, Pierce has seen 10 Husker pole vaulters crack the all-time NU top-10 chart and five multi-eventers who have done the same.
-Additionally, Pierce's athletes have combined for five second-team All-America honors.
+In his four years guiding the pole vault and combined events, Pierce has seen 12 Husker pole vaulters crack the all-time NU top-10 chart and five multi-eventers who have done the same.
+Additionally, Pierce’s athletes have combined for one first-team All-America honor and five second-team All-America awards.

-Pierce helped lead Steven Cahoy, Craig Driver and Paula Andrie to Big Ten runner-up finishes in 2016.
+Pierce led Cahoy, Craig Driver and Paula Andrie to Big Ten runner-up finishes in 2016.
 Andrie finished her career in the top three on both the indoor and outdoor all-time charts, and she went on to earn second-team All-America honors at the NCAA Outdoor Championships.
-Cody Walton was third in the decathlon at the Big Ten Outdoor Championships and also achieved second-team All-America honors.
-He also cracked the top five on NU's all-time heptathlon and decathlon charts, and while representing Team USA was the runner-up at the NACAC U-23 Championships in El Salvador in 2016.
+Walton was third in the decathlon at the Big Ten Outdoor Championships and also achieved second-team All-America honors.
+He also cracked the top five on NU’s all-time heptathlon and decathlon charts for the first time, and while representing Team USA was the runner-up at the NACAC U-23 Championships in El Salvador in 2016.
 Pierce also trained freshman multi-eventer Cale Wagner, who won the decathlon at the USA Junior Outdoor Championships and finished eighth at the IAAF World U20 Championships.

 In 2015, Cahoy enjoyed a breakout sophomore season in which he finished second in the pole vault at both Big Ten meets and earned second-team All-America honors at both NCAA Championships meets.
 Cahoy moved into third all-time on the NU indoor chart and tied for sixth on the outdoor chart.
 The Husker men had three scorers at both the Big Ten Indoor and Outdoor Championships.
 On the final indoor performance list, the Nebraska men had the Nos.
 1, 4, 5 and 7 vaulters in the Big Ten.